sirin-koca/sirin-koca/README.md

 - Currently working on: a machine learning and data science project.
 - Currently learning: NoSQL, VectorDB, Plotly Dash and Streamlit.
-- Looking for help with similarity search.
-- Ask me about anything.
 - Fun fact: Dogmom 💗